Trafalgar Square: Terrorist bombings

 The square was the target of two suffragette bombings in 1913 and 1914.
 This was as part of the suffragette bombing and arson campaign of 1912–1914, in which suffragettes carried out a series of politically-motivated bombing and arson attacks nationwide as part of their campaign for women's suffrage.

 The first attack occurred on 15 May 1913.
 A bomb was planted in the public area outside the National Gallery, but failed to explode.
-A second attack occurred at St Martin-in-the-Fields church at the north-east corner of the square one 4 April 1914.
+A second attack occurred at St Martin-in-the-Fields church at the north-east corner of the square on 4 April 1914.
 A bomb exploded inside the church, blowing out the windows and showering passers-by with broken glass.
 The bomb then started a fire.
-In the aftermath, a mass of people rushed to the scene, many of whom aggressively expressed their anger towards the suffragettes.
+In the aftermath a mass of people rushed to the scene, many of whom aggressively expressed their anger towards the suffragettes.
 Churches were a particular target during the campaign, as it was believed that the Church of England was complicit in reinforcing opposition to women's suffrage.
-Between 1913 and 1914, 32 churches were attacked nationwide.
+Between 1913 and 1914 thirty-two churches were attacked nationwide.
 In the weeks after the bombing, there were also attacks on Westminster Abbey and St Paul's Cathedral.